Pull

 :default Option

-The :default option specifies a value to use if an attribute is not present for an entity.
+The :default option specifies a value to return if an entity has no value for that attribute.

 :default Option Example